opensorcerer20/quizapp/README.md

     -   [x] shift from storing file info to just saving question/answers
 -   [x] bug: (recent?) sometimes "next question" at end ends up as blank card
 -   [x] bug: clicking on deck does not load it; uses last deck

+-   [x] fab.group causes error "Warning: TypeError: 0, \_useLatestCallback.default is not a function (it is undefined)"

+-   [ ] iphone (and galaxy) bugs

+    -   [x] next/prev not showing
+    -   [x] text for "swap q&a" not showing
+    -   [x] switch for "swap q&a" colliding with "card x of y"

 -   [ ] test alpha version self